-Oolan can be made with many vegetables and legumes but today I prefer to stick with pumpkins.
+Oolan can be made with many vegetables and legumes but today I prefer to stick with white pumpkins.
 This delicate dish is made by cooking pumpkin in coconut milk and green chillies.
 The original flavor is brought by the earthly coconut oil and aromatic curry leaves.

 - 1 cup white pumpkin